-A Formal Complaint - Stage Two will be heard by a committee of independent members of the Management Committee if the complaint is:
+A Formal Complaint - Stage Two will be heard by a committee of independent Governors if the complaint is:

 - jointly about the Chair and Vice Chair or

 - the entire Management Committee or

 - the majority of the Management Committee

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions this school will take to resolve the complaint.